 - g.
-Adequate surface area must be provided to evaporate/transpirate total annual average daily flows at a rate equivalent to local net lake evaporation, including over the part of the year when the evaporation rate is not measured. - h.
-If the system is designed as an evapotranspiration/absorption system, the amount of storage and evapotranspiration capacities may be reduced by the volume of effluent absorbed by the soil based on the long-term acceptance rate for that soil type. - i.
-Except for dwellings, if the system is designed for summer use only, as determined by BCPH, the surface area may be multiplied by 0.6 to obtain the required area. - j.
-Evapotranspiration beds and evapotranspiration-absorption beds may be wider than twelve (12) feet.
+Adequate surface area must be provided to evaporate/transpirate total annual average daily flows at a rate equivalent to local net lake evaporation including over the part of the year when the evaporation rate is not measured. - h.
+If the system is designed as an evapotranspiration/absorption system, the amount of storage and evapotranspiration capacities may be reduced by the

+- volume of effluent absorbed by the soil based on the long-term acceptance rate for that soil type. - i.
+Except for dwellings, if the system is designed for summer use only, as determined by the local public health agency, the surface area may be multiplied by 0.6 to obtain the required area. - Evapotranspiration beds and evapotranspiration-absorption beds may be wider than 12 feet.

-C. Wastewater Ponds.
+C. Wastewater Ponds

 - 1. Construction of new wastewater ponds for single-family homes is prohibited. - 2.
 A septic tank must precede the wastewater pond. - 3.
-The depth of the design volume of the wastewater pond must be five (5) feet. - 4.
-A wastewater pond must have two (2) feet of free board above the design volume of the pond. - 5.
+The depth of the design volume of the wastewater pond must be five feet. - 4.
+A wastewater pond must have two feet of free board above the design volume of the pond. - 5.
 A wastewater pond must be fenced to keep out livestock, pets, vermin, and unauthorized people. - 6.
-Wastewater ponds must be designed on the basis of monthly water balance, including design flow, precipitation, evaporation, and seepage. - 7.
+Wastewater ponds must be designed on the basis of monthly water balance including design flow, precipitation, evaporation, and seepage. - 7.
 Wastewater ponds must be constructed so the seepage out of the bottom or sides does not exceed 1/32 of an inch per day.
-If this limit cannot be achieved using compacted natural soil materials, including soil additives, an impermeable synthetic membrane liner must be used. - 8.
+If this limit cannot be achieved using compacted natural soil materials including soil additives, an impermeable synthetic membrane liner must be used. - 8.
 Maintenance must include preventing aquatic and wetland plants from growing in or on the edge of the pond, protecting sides from erosion, and mowing grasses on the berm and around the pond. - 9.
-Wastewater ponds must be designed by a professional engineer. - D. Vaults Other Than Vault Privies.
+Wastewater ponds must be designed by a professional engineer.

+D. Vaults Other Than Vault Privies

-- 1. Vaults for full time use in new construction are prohibited where a property can accommodate an OWTS with a soil treatment area. - 2.
-The Board may allow vaults for use at a permanent facility, except where section 12.D.1. applies. - 3.
-Vaults for full-time use may be permitted when a failing OWTS cannot be replaced. - 4.
-Vaults may be permitted for limited use occupancy on a property which cannot accommodate an OWTS with soil treatment area or if the dwelling does not have running water. - 5.
-A vault may be permitted if the facility is on land where the installation of an OWTS with soil treatment area is not permitted. - 6.
-Vaults may be permitted for systems where some of the wastewater flows are separated, such as toilet wastes only, into a vault.
-The portion not retained in the vault must be treated in an adequately sized OWTS. - 7.
+- Vaults for full time use in new construction are prohibited where a property can accommodate an OWTS with a soil treatment area. - 2.
+A local board of health may allow or prohibit vaults for use at a permanent facility, except where section 12.D.1. applies. - Vaults for full time use may be permitted when a failing OWTS cannot be replaced. - Vaults may be permitted for limited use occupancy on a property which cannot accommodate an OWTS with soil treatment area. - 5.
+A vault may be permitted if the facility is on land where the installation of an OWTS with soil treatment area is not permitted.

+- 6. Vaults may be permitted for systems where some of the wastewater flows are separated, such as toilet wastes only, into a vault.
+The portion not retained in the vault must be treated in an adequately-sized OWTS. - 7.
 Variances may be granted for specialized commercial uses. - 8.
-A vault, if permitted by BCPH, must have a minimum five hundred (500)-gallon effective volume or be capable of holding a minimum of the two (2)-day design wastewater flow, whichever is larger. - 9.
-A visual or an audible signal device or both, indicating filling to a maximum of seventy-five percent (75%) capacity, must be installed to indicate when pumping is necessary. - 10.
+A vault, if permitted by the local public health agency, must have a minimum 500 gallon effective volume or be capable of holding a minimum of the two-day design wastewater flow, whichever is larger. - 9.
+A visual or an audible signal device or both, indicating filling to a maximum of 75 percent capacity, must be installed to indicate when pumping is necessary. - 10.
 Concrete vaults must meet the strength and watertightness requirements for septic tanks.
-Prefabricated fiberglass, fiberglass-reinforced polyester, and plastic tanks may be used as vaults if the tank manufacturer provides testing criteria certifying them for this use.
+Prefabricated fiberglass, fiberglass-reinforced polyester, and plastic tanks may be used as vaults, if the tank manufacturer provides testing criteria certifying them for this use.

-E. Privies.
+E. Privies